What we do

-In a 5-year study carried out by researchers from the University of Cambridge, our ‘complex interventions’ approach to school improvement led to significant gains in student attainment, and a closing of the attainment gap between disadvantaged students and their peers from 25% to 2% (Mannion & Mercer, Curriculum Journal, 2016).
+In an 8-year study carried out by researchers from the University of Cambridge, our ‘complex intervention’ approach to school improvement led to significant gains in student attainment, and the gap between disadvantaged students and their peers (the so-called Pupil Premium gap) closed from 25% to 2% in the space of a year (Mannion & Mercer, 2016).

 - Metacognition across the curriculum